101Akira/cosmos_audio_visulizer/cosmos-audio-visualizer/README.md

 ### No audio playback
 - Check browser console for errors
-- Ensure audio file format is supported (MP3, WAV, OGG)
+- Ensure audio file format is supported (see "Supported Audio Formats" section above)
 - Try clicking the page before playing (some browsers require user interaction)

+### Upload button only shows videos on iPhone
+- This is fixed!
+The file picker now explicitly supports all audio formats
+- If you still see issues, try using Safari instead of Chrome on iOS
+- MP3, WAV, and M4A files should always appear

 ### Performance issues
 - Lower the spawn rate slider